guzzle/guzzle/docs/clients.rst

 :Summary: Associative array of config options that are forwarded to a request's
     configuration collection.
-These values are used as configuration options that can be consumed by plugins and adapters.
+These values are used as configuration options that can be consumed by plugins and handlers.
 :Types: array
 :Default: None